LINGUOREN369/EdGrantAI/docs/Tagging Pipeline Overview.md

 ## 4. Dictionary + Embedding Mapping

-Mapping uses two stages:
+Mapping uses two stages plus guardrails:
 1) Dictionary pre-mapping (case/space/punctuation-insensitive):
-   - Tries direct matches against canonical tags and synonyms in `data/taxonomy/synonyms/`.
+   - Direct match against canonical tags and curated synonyms in `data/taxonomy/synonyms/`.
-   - Direct matches map with confidence 1.0 and skip embeddings.
+   - Matches map at confidence 1.0 and skip embeddings.
+   - Synonyms are curated; safe auto variants are merged into curated files by `make synonyms-build` and `*.auto.json` are deleted.
+2) Guardrails:
+   - Block audience-like phrases mapping to org types; require gating terms for red flags; require explicit computing/English cues for certain tags.
-2) Embedding fallback (strict → loose thresholds):
+3) Embedding fallback (strict → optional loose):
-   - If no dictionary match, embed the phrase and compare to taxonomy tag embeddings.
+   - If no dictionary match, embed the phrase and compare to canonical tag embeddings.
-   - Apply strict thresholds per taxonomy; if no match, optionally retry once with a slightly looser threshold (geography and red flags remain strict by default).
+   - Apply strict thresholds per taxonomy; if no match, a single looser pass for select taxonomies (geography/red flags remain strict by default).

 Mapping is performed using semantic similarity: